SCOPE OF THIS CHAPTER

 - A senior officer is appointed as ADM to undertake this work - they may not delegate their authority to another person (and only specific designated officers can provide cover arrangements);

 - Paperwork for ADM meetings should be sent two weeks in advance to the Adoption Panel Administrator;

 - The ADM decision can often be communicated to the child's social worker/local authority solicitor on the same day; the full decision record may follow a few days later and should be read carefully;

 - If the plan for adoption is not agreed by the ADM, the responsible team will need to convene an urgent review to consider alternative plans;

-- Following a plan for adoption decision, the plan should not be changed without referring back to the ADM - in these circumstances, the Panel Advisor should be informed and will liaise as necessary with the relevant ADM.
+- Following a plan for adoption decision, the plan should not be changed without referring back to the ADM - in these circumstances, the Agency Advisor should be informed and will liaise as necessary with the relevant ADM.